markschl/snakecharmer/README.md

 A list of possible next steps includes:

-- Enable single-end analyses and other platforms than Illumina
+- Integrate more pipelines / clustering methods and taxonomy databases
-- Integrate more pipelines / clustering methods
+- Integrate other platforms than Illumina and allow simultaneous analysis of multi-platform data
-- Integrate more taxonomy databases
+- Allow for separate analysis of sequencing runs and result merging
 - Offer more ways of comparing and validating pipelines and generally improve user experience
 - Testing deployment on different systems
 - Improve configuration of job resources (memory, CPUs)